-Country singers on their way to Nashville have car trouble, forcing them to stop at an old haunted mansion.
+Country singers on their way to Nashville get in between a shoot out between Spies and the local Sheriff, forcing them to stop at an old haunted mansion.
 Soon they realize that the house is not only haunted, but is also the headquarters of a ring of international spies after a top secret formula for rocket fuel.Written by

 Jeremy Lunt <email@example.com>

 4 of 5 people found this review helpful.

 Was this review helpful to you?